fbpx

 7. EXTRA VIRGIN OLIVE OIL

-Olive oil not only tastes good, but it also contains polyphenols.
-They prevent inflammatory compounds from being released into the body.
+Olive oil not only tastes good, but it also contains polyphenols, which can prevent inflammatory compounds from being released into the body.

 8. CHERRIES

-Antioxidants are found in cherries – specifically tart cherries, which are red in color as opposed to the dark-colored cherries – as well as vitamins and minerals beneficial to your health.
+Antioxidants are found in cherries โ specifically tart cherries, which are red in color as opposed to dark-colored cherries โ as well as vitamins and minerals.

 9. DARK CHOCOLATE

 Yes!
-In moderation, of course, dark chocolate is full of antioxidants.
-The flavonols found in this delicious treat reduce inflammation and also have cognitive benefits.
-Just be sure to choose 70% cacao for the best benefits.
+In moderation, of course, dark chocolate is full of antioxidants and may ave an anti-inflammatory effect.
+The flavonols found in this delicious treat have cognitive benefits.

 10. GRAPES